Sleep Easy With This Simple Bedtime Yoga Routine

 From shoulder stand, gently move your body into plow pose, or Halasana, by bringing your legs back behind your head and touching your toes to the floor.
 Once comfortably in this position, focus on your breath and hold for 10-15 slow, deep breaths.

-The benefits of plow pose for sleep are unprecedented.
+The benefits of plow pose in a yoga routine for sleep are unprecedented.
 It’s widely used to assist sleep and many calming routines will incorporate plow pose.
 This pose helps melt away any stress or fatigue you’re still holding onto from the day, while gently calming the mind.

 Plow pose offers a good stretch to the neck and spine and is known to relieve headaches and gently soothe discomfort.
 If you work at a computer most of the day, you’ll love plow pose.
 If sleep evades you, it might just become your new favorite.